 Location.
-42° 53.755′ N, 78° 40.055′ W. Marker is in Lancaster, New York, in Erie County.
-Memorial is at the intersection of Lake Avenue and Old Lake Avenue, on the left when traveling south on Lake Avenue.
-Marker is located towards the sharp angle (north end) of an irregular triangle of green space bordered by Lake Avenue, Old Lake Avenue, and Pardee Avenue, with other war memorials within the triangle.
+42° 56.69′ N, 78° 37.392′ W. Marker is in Lancaster, New York, in Erie County.
+Marker is at the intersection of Genesee Street (New York State Route 33) and Pavement Road, on the right when traveling west on Genesee Street.
 Touch for map.
-Marker is in this post office area: Lancaster NY 14086, United States of America.
+Marker is at or near this postal address: 5976 Genesee Street, Lancaster NY 14086, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-It was originally submitted on July 10, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 391 times since then and 10 times this year.
-Photos: 1, 2, 3, 4. submitted on July 10, 2014, by Anton Schwarzmueller of Wilson, New York. • Bernard Fisher was the editor who published this page.
+This page was last revised on April 7, 2019.
+It was originally submitted on April 7, 2019, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 217 times since then and 65 times this year.
+Photos: 1, 2, 3. submitted on April 7, 2019, by Anton Schwarzmueller of Wilson, New York.